 “We increased swing torque and stick force by 10 percent,” said Brian Abbott, worldwide product manager for Caterpillar excavators.
 “These increases enable contractors to use larger buckets for much greater productivity.”

-A key driver to the Caterpillar excavator’s production is a new dedicated hydrostatic swing circuit — a feature found only on larger Cat mining shovels like the 6015B.
+A key driver to the Cat 395 excavator’s production is a new dedicated hydrostatic swing circuit — a feature found only on larger Cat mining shovels like the 6015B.

-How does the 395 Caterpillar excavator perform?
+How does the 395 Cat excavator perform?
 See our Field Test, including a video synopsis.

 “The circuit enables the excavator to regenerate swing brake energy and independently manage cylinder oil flow,” said Abbott.
 “What that means for owners and operators is greater fuel efficiency along with smoother, more predictable performance when multitasking with the machine.”

 Three modes of operation are available: Power, Smart, and ECO.
 Power mode is maximum power at all times; ECO mode lowers engine speed and cycle times while maintaining breakout force.
 Smart mode takes the guesswork out by automatically matching engine and hydraulic power to the actual digging conditions — all to reduce fuel consumption and optimize performance.

 The cooling system features a new on-demand fan that’s designed to operate only when required, which helps save fuel.
 An available auto reverse function assists with cleaning debrisfrom the cooling cores, which enhances operating efficiency.

 What technology does the Caterpillar 395 excavator have?